 In a normal environment, losses start to peak 10 to 12 months after loan origination.
 After that, there is a slow drop off as loans amortize and principals get paid back to investors.
-The grade/term allocation demonstrate a very smooth projected loss based the risk group and term loan length.
+The grade/term allocation demonstrates a very smooth projected loss based on the risk group and term loan length.

 Cash Flows In A Recession:

-In a recession scenario, not only are the peaks higher – they also drop off much more steeply due to the burn-out effect.
+In a recession scenario, not only are the peaks higher – but they also drop off much more steeply due to the burn-out effect.
 These dynamics will be very different in a seasoned portfolio, where the existing amortization serves to buffer losses – this is something that cannot be captured simply in a loss multiplier.
 Each grade & term will have a different sensitivity to a recession.
 The uneven level of loss pattern is influenced by the intensity of the recession, which differs across grade & time.

 Investors may also want to drill down further in a heat map view, to see the geographic concentration of high delinquencies – and to be able to position the portfolios accordingly.